ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

   }
 ```

-We also would like the cursor to change to a pointer when they are in the web so user knows that they can click there.
+We also would like the cursor to change to a pointer when they are in the web so the user knows that they can click there.
 Create a style for that:

 ```TypeScript
   const cursorPointer = {